mitcdh/youtube-channel-scraper/README.md

 *  Video Title: The title of the video.
 *  Embed Link: A direct link to embed the video.
 *  Timestamp of Publication: The publication date and time of the video.
-*  Video Description: Broken down into:
-    *  The first paragraph.
-    *  Any timestamp prefixed with "Originally Published".
-    *  The remaining text of the description.
+*  Video Description: The whole video description.

 ## Limitations

 *  Be mindful of the quota limits associated with your YouTube Data API key.
-*  Pagination for channels with a very large number of videos is not specifically handled in this module.
+*  Pagination for channels with a very large number of videos is not specifically handled.